There are twelve types or species of “true” foxes in the genus Vulpes. In fact, foxes live all over the world except for Antarctica.

 Differences in fox species come from adaptations to where they live.
 For example, the Kit Fox lives in the desert regions.
 They have large ears and short coats to expel heat.

-There are other 25 other species of animals that are called foxes but they belong to different genera.
-While these these animals are closely related to Vulpes and can be visually confused with True Foxes.
+There are 25 other species of animals that are called foxes but they belong to different genera.
+These animals are closely related to Vulpes and can be visually confused with True Foxes.

 One example of a “false fox” is the gray fox (Urocyon cinereoargenteus) which is widespread throughout North and Central America.
 Other species include the crab-eating fox, bat-eared fox, and pampas fox.